1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Symptoms include itching, pain, swelling around the anus, and bright red blood on toilet paper or in the stool.
+The symptoms include itching, pain, and swelling of the anal area, along with bright red blood on toilet paper or in the stool.

-Are lifestyle changes effective in managing anorectal diseases?
+Do lifestyle changes help in managing anorectal diseases?

-Yes, increasing fiber and fluid intake, avoiding straining, and practicing good hygiene can reduce symptoms and prevent recurrence.
+Yes.
+Increasing fiber and fluid intake, avoiding straining, and maintaining good hygiene can reduce symptoms and recurrence.

 How painful is rubber band ligation for hemorrhoids?

-Most patients experience mild discomfort during and after the procedure, which is usually well controlled with pain medications.
+Most patients experience only mild discomfort during or after the procedure, which can be easily managed with pain medication.

 Related Blogs